Society of Composers, Authors and Music Publishers of Canada

 The Society of Composers, Authors and Music Publishers of Canada (SOCAN) is a Canadian nonprofit performance rights organization that represents the performing rights of more than 175,000 songwriters, composers and music publishers.
-The organization collects license fees through a music licensing program approved by the Copyright Board of Canada.
+The organization collects licensing fees through a music licensing program approved by the Copyright Board of Canada.

 The Canadian Songwriters Hall of Fame and the SOCAN Foundation are divisions of SOCAN.
 The Canadian Songwriters Hall of Fame works to "honour and celebrate Canadian songwriters, and those who have dedicated their lives to the legacy of music, and to educate the public about their achievements", while the SOCAN Foundation provides awards, grant funding, and programs for Canadian musicians.

 Structure

 SOCAN consists of a Board of Directors, an Executive Team, as well as five committees which support the Board of Directors.
 The five committees include the Membership Committee, Reproduction Rights Committee, Risk and Audit Committee, Tariff, Licensing and Distribution Committee, and the Executive Governance Committee.

 The current chair of the Board of Directors is Marc Ouellette.